crystal-garage/lustra/README.md

 The project is quite active and well maintened, too !

+Lustra started as a fork of [Clear](https://github.com/anykeyh/clear), but over time it evolved into an independent project.
+To keep it compatible with newer Crystal versions, I continued development, added missing features, improved existing ones, and expanded test coverage.
+Today Lustra is far beyond its upstream origins — a distinct, mature project in its own right.

 ## Why to use Lustra ?

 In few seconds, you want to use Lustra if: